-Provides strategic leadership and advanced problem solving in support of unit's research programs and mission.
-Acts as the chief research administrator for a dept. or division and oversees the administration of the entire grants and contracts portfolio, some of which are very complex involving multiple years, venues, collaborators, subcontractors, etc. and ensures fulfillment of all requirements and compliance with rules and regulations.
-Partners with faculty to develop strategic plans regarding new and existing funding opportunities, research initiatives, collaborations and projects that will increase and improve overall research and associated financial management and performance.
+The Manager, Research Administration provides strategic leadership and advanced problem solving in support of unit's research programs and mission.
+Acts as the chief research administrator for a dept. or division & oversees the administration of the entire grants & contracts portfolio, some of which are very complex involving multiple years, venues, collaborators, subcontractors, etc. & ensures fulfillment of all requirements & compliance with rules & regulations.
+Partners with faculty to develop strategic plans regarding new & existing funding opportunities, research initiatives, collaborations & projects that will increase & improve overall research & associated financial management & performance.

 Typically administers or oversees entire research projects such as:

 Research portfolio for a larger department.